n19k6/mouse_jiggler/README.md

 # mouse_jiggler
-This repository contains information about turning a nRF52840 Dongle (PCA10059) into a mouse jiggler device.
+This repository contains information about turning an nRF52840 Dongle (PCA10059) into a mouse jiggler device.

 A mouse jiggler is a hardware device that simulates tiny mouse movements which prevent the operation system to enter standby mode due to missing keyboard or mouse interactions.

-You have differen options to get a mouse jiggler device:
+You have different options to get a mouse jiggler device:
 - buy a commercial mouse jiggler device for less than 20 EUR
 - buy a circuit python board from adafruit and copy a python control script to it
 - buy a nRF52840 Dongle device, flash the boot loader, install circuit python and copy a python control script to it